Skip to content

 How it works:

-• Each processes different data samples
+2. Each GPU processes different batches of data

 When to use it: